Gales Creek to Trask River

 campers.

-Continue on Trask River Road and as you pass a luxury camp ground on the
+Continue on Trask River Road and as you pass a luxury camp ground

-Before I describe the rest of the route, note that, unless the road has
+Before I describe the rest of the route, note that, unless the

-is relatively easy - I say this as someone who does NOT consider herself
+washouts, the road is relatively easy - I say this as someone who

-great at off-road motorcycle riding.
-In May 2022, when we rode it for the
+May 2022, when we rode it for the first time, much of the road was

-first time, much of the road was so pounded down that it was like asphalt
+so pounded down that it was like asphalt and I didn't have to

-and I didn't have to stand up.
+stand up.
 The difficulties of the road:

-- Some of the gravel rocks are HUGE and some of the gravel where cars
+- Some of the gravel rocks are HUGE and some of the gravel where

-- On the weekends, this can get very busy with dirt bikes, four-wheelers
+- On the weekends, this can get very busy with dirt bikes,

-and trucks hauling such, as well as vehicles going to and from primitive
+four-wheelers and trucks hauling such, as well as vehicles going

-camp sites along the route.
+to and from primitive camp sites along the route.

-- There is one really STEEP right turn, going up into a steep hill - you
+- There is one really STEEP right turn, going up into a steep

-have to commit absolutely to a good speed to turning and get up it.
+hill - you have to commit absolutely to a good speed to turning

 - Some serious pot holes.

-As I loathe going downhill on gravel, I recommend doing the route from
+As I loathe going downhill on gravel, I recommend doing the

-Trask River to Nestucca, NOT the other way around.
+route from Trask River to Nestucca, NOT the other way around.

-There are at least four official, designated primitive campgrounds on
+There are at least four official, designated primitive

-this route and a lot more unofficial ones.
+campgrounds on this route and a lot more unofficial ones.

 There are NO road markings on the gravel.
 Zero.
-So you need to put the
+So you need to

-route into a GPS or download this
+put the route into a GPS or download this

 Google